GarfieldZHU/Aloha.zone.io/Browser/PWA/ServiceWorker.md

 A service worker is an event-driven [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) registered against an origin and a path.
 It takes the form of a JavaScript file that can control the web-page/site that it is associated with, intercepting and modifying navigation and resource requests, and caching resources in a very granular fashion to give you complete control over how your app behaves in certain situations (the most obvious one being when the network is not available).

+Service workers enable applications to control network requests, cache those requests to improve performance, and provide offline access to cached content.

+Service workers depend on two APIs to make an app work offline: [***Fetch***](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (a standard way to retrieve content from the network) and [***Cache***](https://developer.mozilla.org/en-US/docs/Web/API/Cache) (a persistent content storage for application data).
+This cache is persistent and independent from the browser cache or network status.

 In a word, it just likes **"a network proxy for http requests"**  +  **"caches for resources and responses"**.